SAP/fundamental-styles/docs/pages/components/menu.md

 Menu with an additional submenu that can be used for items that can be further grouped under a level but not necessarily visible to user always.
 For a submenu, do the following:
 - Specify `fd-menu__link` class normally like other items.
 Use `has-child` class to apply styles for parent containing the submenu.
-- Also specify class `fd-menu__addon-after--submenu` for default right navigation arrow icon.
-If you want a custom icon, leave out this class and give your custom SAP icon name instead.
+- Create an addon indicating submenu level using `fd-menu__addon-after--submenu` class and an icon.
 - After the end of the `fd-menu__link` container, use `fd-menu__sublist` class in its own `<ul>`
 - Follow the same template for submenu as you would for a normal menu.
 The same `fd-menu__item` and `fd-menu__link` works for the subitems too.